Jeziel777/Sensor-Data-Collection-App/README.md

 # PavAnalytics Data Collection App

-**PavAnalytics** is an Android application designed to collect data on pavement surfaces for cycling route assessment.
-It gathers information from accelerometers, GPS, gyroscope, and camera sensors.
-The collected data is saved locally and can be uploaded to a server for further processing using data analysis, image processing, and AI techniques.
+**PavAnalytics Data collection App** is a data collection application designed to collect data on the pavement surface of cycling routes for pavement assessment, collecting information from accelerometers, GPS, gyroscope, and camera.
+This information is saved and sent to a server for further processing, where the data is used to assess the condition of the cycling routes through data analysis, image processing, and AI.

 ## Features